kostyaVyrodov/education/solid/README.md

 - Add an bool Exists(int id) method (not thread safe);
 - bool TryRead(int id, out string message) (not convenient);
 - Maybe

+It's okay to make types public if they protect invariants.